Get

 2. Educate Yourself on Creating Positive Interactions

-Sometimes, dogs bite because they’re at their wit’s end with humans who don’t know how to interact with them properly.
-Dog owners with children need to instill in their kids the right and wrong way to treat animals and how to approach them with respect.
+Sometimes, dogs bite because they’re at their wit’s end with humans who don’t know how to interact with them appropriately.
+Dog owners with children need to teach their kids the right and wrong way to treat animals and how to approach them respectfully.
 Kids need to understand that it’s never okay to approach strange dogs.

 3. Don’t Leave Your Dogs and Children Together Unsupervised

-Until your kids are old enough to know how to respect your pets and their boundaries, break your home into zones using baby gates to keep them separate if you’re unable to supervise them together.
-Your children should be allowed to interact with your dog regularly, but only under your close supervision to ensure all interactions are positive.
+Until your kids are old enough to know how to respect your pets and their boundaries, break your home into zones using baby gates to keep them separate if you cannot supervise them together.
+Your children should be allowed to interact with your dog regularly, but only under your supervision, to ensure positive interactions.

 happy child playing with dog in a classroom